Junior Farzan Ali

-Junior Farzan Ali (commonly known as The Razor Farzan) is a Fijian professional boxer.
+Junior Farzan Ali (commonly known as The Razor Farzan) (born 27 April 1980) is a Fijian professional boxer.
 He is the current WBF Asia Pacific lightweight champion.
 With 25 wins for 32 fights, Farzan is regarded as Fiji's best pound for pound boxer.
-He has a brother, Joy Ali who is also ranked internationally.
-Farzan is scheduled to fight Ryan Langham for the World Boxing Foundation Welterweight title in August.
-Farzan is Fiji's local champion in seven divisions ranging from bantamweight to welterweight.
+He is the younger brother of Fijian boxer Joy Ali.

 Early life

-Farzan Ali was born on 27 April 1980 in Nadi, Fiji.
-He has had a brother Joy Ali.
+Farzan Ali was born in Nadi, Fiji.
+He had a brother Joy Ali.
 He used to sell razor blades and then he left selling razor blades and trained to become a boxer.
 Farzan is a Muslim.
 Farzan has a son named Ali.

 Boxing career

 Farzan has won 25 wins for 32 fights.
-He is the current WBF Asia Pacific lightweight champion.
+He held the WBF Asia Pacific lightweight champion title once.